The BEST Potato Croquettes

 This croquette recipe will live up to your expectations, and beyond

-Easy to make and delicious use of leftovers, the taste and texture of these croquettes is the stuff that dreams are made of!
+Easy to make and a delicious use of leftovers, the taste and texture of these croquettes is the stuff that dreams are made of!

 Dabbed in a little sour cream with some additional chives on the side, you have a bona fide party appetizer or side dish.
 You’re welcome.